shaloo/docs.arcana/docs/ca/faq.md

     In this case, the user signs an intent to send 5 USDC to Base by pledging 3 USDC from Arbitrum and 2.2 USDC from Optimism (including gas and service fees).
 The intent specifies the amount to be deposited on source chains and the agreed amount received on the destination chain.

-    Arcana’s Chain Abstraction protocol collects the pledged tokens and gas fees based on the user’s allowances.
-Once the intent is signed, Arcana processes the 5 USDC transaction on Base and deducts the gas fee from the pledged USDC.
+    {{config.extra.arcana.company_name}}’s Chain Abstraction protocol collects the pledged tokens and gas fees based on the user’s allowances.
+Once the intent is signed, {{config.extra.arcana.company_name}} processes the 5 USDC transaction on Base and deducts the gas fee from the pledged USDC.

-??? an-faq "Can I request gas tokens using ERC20 through Arcana Chain Abstraction??"
+??? an-faq "Can I request gas tokens using ERC20 through {{config.extra.arcana.company_name}} Chain Abstraction??"

     Yes, you can request gas tokens using ERC20 via Chain Abstraction.